jdlib/JDBX/UserGuide.md

 ### <a name="queries-queryresultclass"></a>QueryResult Class

-The builder API of `Query` allows easy extraction of values from a forward only result set.
+The builder API of `Query` allows easy extraction of values from a result set in forward only manner.
 For scrollable result sets and its operations JDBX provides `org.jdbx.QueryResult`: It is a wrapper around `java.sql.ResultSet` which wants to improve the `ResultSet` API similar to the effort of the JDBX statement classes with respect to its JDBC counterparts.

 You can obtain a `QueryResult` from a `Query`:

-     QueryResult qr = q.getResult();
+     QueryResult qr = q.result();

 or from a `ResultSet` object: